huystuhh/huystuhh.github.io/index.md

 Hi there!
 My name is Huy.
 I'm a software engineer based in Austin, TX who enjoys tackling challenging problems and learning new technologies.
 I pride myself on being adaptable and a jack-of-all-trades, always eager to grow my skillset.

 Over the years, I've been at companies of different shapes and sizes.
 My experience spans being a technical leader, managing cloud infrastructure, full-stack engineering, and working on everything from developer platforms to data pipelines.
 I'm comfortable with Python, JavaScript/TypeScript, Terraform, Kubernetes, and a wide range of DevOps and data engineering tools.
-I love collaborating across teams, mentoring others, and making sure systems are reliable, scalable, and secure.
+I like to collaborate across teams, mentor and be mentored, and make sure that systems are reliable, scalable, and secure.

-I enjoy tackling side projects that solve problems and/or scratch a personal itch.
+In my side projects, I try to solve problems that scratch a personal itch.
 One such project is my OPTCG Top 8 Generator, a tool for the One Piece Trading Card Game community that helps create visually appealing tournament results that emphasizes a simple UI, easy to use UX, and QOL features.

 When I'm not coding, you might find me volunteering, playing disc golf, basketball, or tennis, or getting into a good board/card/video game.
 I also love reading, crocheting, collecting pins, and exploring new places and adventuring.